BigCommerce SEO Issues & Common Problems

 Site speed is an important ranking factor, since Google puts a priority on the user experience of websites it sends search traffic.
 Like most template-driven shopping cart platforms, BigCommerce is clunky and slow.
-Do you have a developer on hand to make improvements to site speed?
+Do you have a BigCommerce website designer or developer on hand to make improvements to site speed?
 Even so, due to how BigCommerce is designed, it is not easy nor time effective for a developer to make basic changes to improve site speed.

 Above, popular BigCommerce site RockBottomGolf performs poorly on Google's PageSpeed Insights Tool